Eldorado7621/Hardware-Software-co-design-of-a-deep-learning-approach-for-detection-of-Arrhythmia-on-low-power-FPG/README.md

 # Hardware-Software-co-design-of-a-deep-learning-approach-for-detection-of-Arrhythmia-on-low-power-FPGA

 # Overview
-In this project is on hardware/software co-design of a deep learning approach for fast detection of Arrhythmia on low power and low resource embedded FPGA device.
-In simpler terms, the project is about coming up with a low resource device that would detect abnormal heart rates at a fast rate and low power consumption.
+This project is on hardware/software co-design of a deep learning approach for fast detection of Arrhythmia on low power and low resource embedded FPGA device.
+The main goal of the project is to improve the rate of low power embedded devices to detect abnormalties in heart rate.

 # Motivation and Description